Chief Strategy Officer: Promotion or Demotion?

 To understand what happened and what chief strategy officers do, we will unpack this with a set of questions.

-Luis absolutely made the right move joining as chief strategy officer.
+Luis absolutely made the right move joining as a chief strategy officer.
 Given his background and lack of operating experience, this was the ideal role.
 This role was perfect for two reasons.

 In a previous piece and podcast I discussed why internal strategists are not given as much respect as those working on the operating side of the business.
 I will not repeat those points here.
 What is crucial to note is that moving from consulting to internal strategy, en route to an operating role is a good path to follow.